 I FOUND out that the next day Lord Raymond would stop to visit Perdita and I on his way to Windsor Castle.
 My sister’s blushing face and sparkling eyes told me everything that I needed to know about her feelings for him.

 When he arrived, he seemed to be a completely different person from the one I had seen in public.
-Raymond was perfectly self-possessed; his warmth was overpowering, immediately endearing himself to us.
-He was full of contradictions, calm yet arrogant, gentle yet fierce, both tender and neglectful.
+This Raymond was perfectly composed; his warmth was overpowering, immediately endearing himself to us.
+He was full of contradictions: calm yet arrogant; gentle yet fierce.

 “Raymond – Adrian is my best friend and benefactor.
-I believe in his goodness, I cannot allow you to disrespect him.”
+I will not allow you to disrespect him.”
 I replied.

 “Every man,” Raymond said, “dreams about something – love, honour, pleasure.
 You truly believe in friendship, and that is your right.
 I did not mean to offend you – and I do hope that Adrian recovers from this illness.”

-My connection with Adrian, the favour of the Austrian ambassador, and my growing friendship with Lord Raymond gave me easy access to the elite and political circles of England.
+My connection with Adrian, combined with the favour of the Austrian ambassador and my growing friendship with Lord Raymond, gave me easy access to the elite and political circles of England.
 To the uninitiated, English politics would give the impression that we were on the eve of a civil war; each party was violent, acrimonious, and unyielding.
 Parliament was divided into three factions: aristocrats, populists, and royalists.
-After Adrian’s declared support to a popular form of government, the party had nearly died away, having lost its guidance to his illness; but, when Lord Raymond came forward as its leader, it surged with redoubled force.
+After Adrian’s declared support to a popular form of government, the party had nearly died away, having lost its leadership due to his illness.
+However, when Lord Raymond came forward as its leader, it surged with redoubled force.

-Even as the destructive flames seemed ready to break forth, I saw them shrink back, alleviated by the absence of military intervention, by the aversion which they each had to any real violence, and by the cordial politeness and even friendship of the hostile leaders when they met in private.
-Despite this calm in the storm, I had to witness the course of events, and watch each turn with intense anxiety.
+Even as the destructive flames seemed ready to break forth, I saw them shrink back, alleviated by the cordial politeness and even friendship of the hostile leaders when they met in private.
+Despite this calm in the storm, I witnessed the course of events, watching each turn with intense anxiety.

 I had never met Adrian’s sister.
 I had heard that Idris was lovely, good-natured, and fascinating.
-But how could I ever bring myself meet her?
+But how could I ever bring myself to meet her?
 I felt that when we did meet, it would be a life altering event – but I could not determine if it would be positive or negative.
 For this reason, I evaded this high-born damsel.
 To me she was everything and nothing; her very name mentioned by another made me tremble; the endless discussion concerning her union with Lord Raymond was agony to me.
 Even though I had never laid eyes on her, I found myself obsessed with her.
-With Adrian secluded and battling some unknown illness, I felt that Idris was likely a victim of her mother’s ambitious schemes, and it was my duty to protect her from undue influence, guard her from unhappiness, and secure her freedom of choice – the right of every human being.
+With Adrian secluded and battling some unknown illness, I felt that Idris was likely a victim of her mother’s ambitious schemes, and it was my duty to protect her from undue influence, guard her from unhappiness, and secure her free will.
 But perhaps I was motivated by more than an obligation to my best friend.

 Yet how was I to do this?
 She did not know anything about me and would likely reject my help.
 If I was an object of indifference or contempt to her, it would be best avoid her.
 Instead I rushed in head first like a foolish Icarus, flying too closely to a blazing sun.

 Troubled by how to best help Raymond and Idris, I travelled to visit my sister, hoping for a distraction.
-Her company was my chief solace and delight; my spirits always rose at the sight of her.
+Her company was my only solace; my spirits always rose at the sight of her.
 Her conversation was full of pointed remark and discernment; in her pleasant alcove, perfumed with the sweetest flowers, adorned by the finest pictures of Raphael, Correggio, and Claude, and some painted by herself, I imagined myself in a fairy retreat untainted by the noisy contentions of politicians and the frivolous pursuits of the elite.

 On this occasion however, my sister was not alone; I could not fail to recognise her companion: it was Idris, the until now unseen object of my mad worship.

-In what fitting terms could I describe the loveliest, wisest, best of all women?
+In what fitting terms could I describe the loveliest, wisest, most perfect of all women?
 How can a poor assemblage of words convey the halo of glory that surrounded her?
 The first thing that struck me was her perfect goodness; candour and simplicity in her eyes, heavenly warmth in her smile.
-Her tall slim figure moved gracefully; her voice resembled the low, subdued tenor of a flute.
+Her tall slim figure moved gracefully; her voice resembled the subdued tenor of a flute.

-It surprised me to see them together, since they were two stark contrasts to each other.
-The one recoiled to solitude, that she might there entrench herself from disappointment and injury; the other walked forth in open day, believing that none would harm her.
+It surprised me to see them together, since they were stark contrasts to each other.
+The one recoiled to solitude, where she might avoid disappointment and pain; the other walked forth in open day, believing that none would harm her.

-My sister rose, and taking my hand, said, “Finally, he is here!
+My sister, taking my hand, said, “Finally, he is here!
 Idris, this is Lionel, my dear brother.”

-Idris bent on me her eyes of celestial blue, and with peculiar grace said “You hardly need an introduction; we have an image, ingrained in us from an early age by my father, which declares at once your history with our family.
-Verney, I know that you will acknowledge this tie, and as my brother’s friend, I feel that I may trust you.”
+Idris looked at me with her eyes of celestial blue, and with peculiar grace said “You hardly need an introduction; we have an image, ingrained in us from an early age by my father, which declares at once your history with our family.
+Lionel, I know that you will acknowledge this tie, and as my brother’s friend, I feel that I may trust you.”

-Then, with tears forming in her eyes and trembling voice, she continued – “Dear friends, please do not think it strange that now, visiting you for the first time, I ask your assistance, and confide my wishes and fears to you.
-To you alone do I dare speak.
-I have heard you commended by impartial observers; they all agree that you are my brother’s friends, so therefore you must also be mine.
+Then, with tears forming in her eyes and trembling voice, she continued – “Dear friends, please do not think it strange that now, visiting you for the first time, I ask for your help, and confide my fears to you.
+Only to you do I dare speak.
+The people I trust most in this world all agree that you are my brother’s friends, so therefore you must also be mine.
 What can I say?
-If you refuse to help me, I am lost indeed!”
-She cast up her eyes, while wonder held her us mute; then, as if carried away by her feelings, she cried – “My dear brother!
+If you refuse to help me, I am lost.”
+She cast up her eyes, while we were stunned; then, as if carried away by her feelings, she cried – “My dear brother!
 What will become of him?
-Doubtless you have both heard the current tale – but I swear he is not insane!
+Doubtless you have both heard his fate – but I swear he is not insane!
 Were God himself to descend and say it, I would never, ever believe it.
 He has been wronged, betrayed, imprisoned – you must save him!
-Verney, you must do this; seek him out in whatever part of the island he is imprisoned; find him, rescue him from his persecutors, restore him to himself, to me, to us!
-In this entire world, he is all I have!”
+Lionel, you seek him out wherever he is imprisoned.
+Find him, rescue him from his persecutors, restore him to us!
+In this entire world, Adrian is all I have!”

 Smiling, he bent his head, and replied, with emphasis, “Indeed.
 I am glad that I found you here.”